mightypirate1/DRL-Tetris/README.md

     **SVENton-PPO** is similar to SVENton but trains by way of PPO.
 Trajectories are gathered by the workers, who also compute GAE-advantages [https://arxiv.org/abs/1506.02438].
 This is the recommeded default for all new-comers.

-> Both versions of SVENton can easily change between a few NN architectures.
-The preferred ones empirically are "keyboard" and "silver", and you set them in the experiment files.

 The RL-framework and RL-algorithms may be separated into different repositories at some time in the future, but for now they are one.

 > NOTE: The master-branch contains some features that are experimental.
 If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable) or the kinda_stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/kinda_stable).
 The latter "should" be stable, but testing all features is pretty time-consuming, and I try to make headway.

-> NOTE: The quality of code has changed as I learned.
+The quality of code has changed as I learned.
 Please be lenient when looking at the remnants of old code.
 There will come a day when it's fixed, let's hope!

 ## Installation:
 * Pull the repository.